Chamber Music Coaching

 Rudolph Stein has served as principal cellist of the Charleston (W. Va.)
 Symphony, as well as principal of the Shreveport (La.)
 Symphony.
 He has also been a part of the Pacific Symphony Orchestra, the San Diego Chamber Orchestra and the California Chamber Orchestra, among many other positions.

-Other Instructors yet to be determined.
+Other instructors are yet to be determined.